hashicorp/terraform/CONTRIBUTING.md

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.

-* Provide your your `.tf` files, with secrets removed, so we can try to reproduce it.
+* Provide steps to reproduce the issue, along with your `.tf` files, with secrets removed, so we can try to reproduce it.
 Without this, it makes it much harder to fix the issue.

 * If you experienced a panic, please create a [gist](https://gist.github.com) of the *entire* generated crash log for us to look at.
 Double check